SimoSultan/dlm/docs/sdp.md

 ##### Home Page
-- was to have sign-up and log-in buttons that turned into a sign-up or log-in form.
+Was to have sign-up and log-in buttons that turned into a sign-up or log-in form.
 However, only buttons were included to go to separate sign up and log in pages due to Devise supplying them.
 ![Home Page](./wireframes/home.png)

 ##### 404 Page
-- was found from a nice template online.
+Was found from a nice template online.
 This page didn't have an exact design.
 ![404 Page](./wireframes/404.png)

 ##### Forgot Password Page
+Stayed the same.
 ![Forgot Password Page](./wireframes/forgot_password.png)